jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-15.md

 <sup>13</sup> Enki said to Abram:

 {{< l a="Enki" >}}
 Your seed shall be a foreigner in a land that is not theirs, and shall serve them.
-They shall afflict them 400 years. <sup>14</sup> Also that nation, whom they shall serve, will I judge: and afterward shall they come out with great substance. {15:15} You shalt go to thy fathers in peace; thou shalt be buried in a good old age.
+They shall afflict them 400 years. <sup>14</sup> Also that nation, whom they shall serve, will I judge: and afterward shall they come out with great substance. {15:15} You shalt go to your fathers in peace; you shalt be buried in a good old age.

 <sup>16</sup> But in the fourth generation they shall come hither again: for the iniquity of
 the Amorites [is] not yet full.